haimbilia/BuyHub/readme.txt

-    => 053156 - admin> shipping> order level shipping text is not changing as per language /RTL => 053228 - When stripe connect is not configured, uploading banner images gives error => 053197 - mPesa Pament gateway payment not confirmed
+    => 053156 - admin> shipping> order level shipping text is not changing as per language /RTL => 053228 - When stripe connect is not configured, uploading banner images gives error => 053197 - mPesa Pament gateway payment not confirmed => 053235 - buyer can't cancel the order when status is in process

 Enhancements :